jameswilson/jameswilson.github.io/_posts/2009-03-12-dreamhost-satisfied-customer.md

 Some might argue that this kinda setup a good idea as backup / mock-up system while developing sites or something.
 But I think having this the default setup is odd.
 I could do this if I needed to easily on dreamhost as will with a symlink.

-On a last positive note about Verve, I <em>was</em> actually able to get what I needed to get done fairly quickly in the verve panel, even though its kinda clunky at times, and it took me a little bit of time to get familiar with the setup/layout/organization/link titles/terminology.
+On a last positive note about Verve, I *was* actually able to get what I needed to get done fairly quickly in the verve panel, even though its kinda clunky at times, and it took me a little bit of time to get familiar with the setup/layout/organization/link titles/terminology.
 In fact, I'd say the turn around was much faster than for learning the Media Temple and Bluehost panels.
 I also should mention dont have any long term experience with Verve hosting's technical support or with trying to install non-standard technologies, so cant really offer a comparison there.